mikekscholz/dragula/readme.markdown

 By default, spilling an element outside of any containers will move the element back to the _drop position previewed by the feedback shadow_.
 Setting `removeOnSpill` to `true` will ensure elements dropped outside of any approved containers are removed from the DOM.
 Note that `remove` events won't fire if `copy` is set to `true`.

+#### `options.animation`

+If the `animation` is true, there will be smooth animation after dragging finish.

 #### `options.direction`

 When an element is dropped onto a container, it'll be placed near the point where the mouse was released.
 If the `direction` is `'vertical'`, the default value, the Y axis will be considered.
 Otherwise, if the `direction` is `'horizontal'`, the X axis will be considered.
+Finally, if the `direction` is `'mixed'`, both X and Y axis will be considered.

 #### `options.invalid`